-We are conducting conservation and educational outreach work in Connecticut as a part of the Audubon Alliance for Coastal Waterbirds for species like the Piping Plover shown here, creating management plans on select sites, monitoring state-listed sparrows and turtles, surveying for unrecorded odonates, discovering rare plants, finding amphibians that need our help, and creating many other novel initiatives with local organizations, regional businesses, SUNY students and citizen scientists to create a better knowledge and appreciation of the natural world and the vast resources the Chautauqua-Allegheny Region has to offer.
+We are hard at work on conservation and research efforts in New York, Connecticut, and Pennsylvania, surveying for imperiled species like the Eastern Hellbender (Cryptobranchus alleganiensis alleganiensis) shown here, creating management plans for important sites, monitoring state-listed sparrows and turtles, surveying for unrecorded odonates, discovering rare plants, conducting stewardship for threatened waterbirds, and creating novel initiatives with local organizations, regional businesses, SUNY students and citizen scientists to create a better knowledge and appreciation of the natural world and the vast resources the Northeast has to offer.

 Audubon Alliance for Coastal Waterbirds